Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

 ```

 <img src="06-Pricing_files/figure-html/forecast7-1.png" width="672" />

-For the most part, out points tend to fall on the line.
+For the most part, our points tend to fall on the line.
 A few points stray from it and we can see our outlier (48) at the bottom.
 Linear regression models can be highly influenced by extreme points.
 We'll end up removing this point and rerunning the model.

 We can run an influence plot to combine several of the graphs we would see in You can see with _plot(ln_mod_bu)_.
 The bigger the circle, the larger _Cooks Distance_.
 Cooks distance has a mathematical definition, but just think of it as a way to identify influential points in the data.